 The tender quantities will be the pay quantities unless any additions or deletions are requested by the Consultant.
 Any additions or deletions shall be calculated from field tape measurements agreed to by the Consultant and the Contractor.
 If there is no agreement on tape measurements then cross-sections shall be used to calculate the quantity.

 Granular material for driveways is normally calculated at 150mm of Granular ‘A’ beyond the edge of the shoulder or curb, measured horizontally to the limit of grading shown on the plans according to the applicable 300 series OPSD.
 Any variation from this depth will be shown on the Contract Drawings.
-The Contractor will be responsible for any granular material required to maintain access as specified under Section 01550 – Traffic Control As the cubic metre payment for granular materials is based on the theoretical quantity calculated as specified, the Contractor shall make its own allowances in its Contract unit prices for any loss of Granular ‘A’ into the Granular ‘B’, Type I, and for any Granular ‘A’ required for maintenance of traffic.
+The Contractor will be responsible for any granular material required to maintain access as specified under Section 01550 – Traffic Control.
+As the cubic metre payment for granular materials is based on the theoretical quantity calculated as specified, the Contractor shall make its own allowances in its Contract unit prices for any loss of Granular ‘A’ into the Granular ‘B’, Type I, and for any Granular ‘A’ required for maintenance of traffic.
 The Contractor shall also make allowances in its Contract unit prices for any losses of Granular ‘B’ during its operations.

 END OF SECTION

-[Designer Action / Considerations: The designer should specify the following in the Contract Documents and/or drawings:

-Location, line, grade, and cross-section for granular material per typical sections]